 The transcription factors FoxN4 and Ptf1a have been identified to play a pivotal role in the generation of horizontal and amacrine cells; two types of interneurons in the retina.
-We are now studying the role of the zinc-finger transcription factor Nolz1.
+We are now studying the role of the zink-finger transcription factor Nolz1.

 One important approach has been to establish methods for cell-specific lineage tracing and for transgene expression during embryonic development in the retina.
 In ovo electroporation of expression vectors is used to study gene function and a minimal TATA box promoter in combination with hyperconserved non protein-coding DNA elements are used to drive cell specific gene expression.
 The Cre-lox piggyBac system is used to achieve constitutive GFP expression in the daughter cells of retinal progenitor cells.
+This approach is successfully used when studying the cell-of-origin for retinoblastoma.